FabricMC/fabric-docs/develop/automatic-testing.md

 #### Setting Up Your First Test Class {#setting-up-your-first-test-class}

-Tests are written in the `src/test/java` directory and should have the same package structure as the class you are testing.
+Tests are written in the `src/test/java` directory.

+One naming convention is to have the same package structure as the class you are testing:
 For example, if I want to test `src/main/java/com/example/docs/codec/BeanType.java`, I would create a class at `src/test/java/com/example/docs/codec/BeanTypeTest.java`.
 (Note that the convention is to copy the class name and add `Test` at the end.)
+This also allows you to easily access package-private methods and fields.

+Another naming convention is to have a `test` package, such as `src/test/java/com/example/docs/test/codec/BeanTypeTest.java`.
+This prevents some problems that may arise with using the same package if you use java modules.

 (Note that the following instructions may be specific to Intellij.
 However, it should be trivial to follow with a different ide.)
 After you've created the test class, use <kbd>COMMAND</kbd>/<kbd>CTRL</kbd> + <kbd>N</kbd> to bring up the generate menu.